-Finite element methods represent a powerful and general class of techniques for the approximate solution of partial differential equations; the aim of this course is to provide an introduction to their mathematical theory, with special emphasis on theoretical questions such as accuracy, reliability and adaptivity; practical issues concerning the development of efficient finite element algorithms will also be discussed.
+Finite element methods represent a powerful and general class of techniques for the approximate solution of partial differential equations.
+The aim of this course is to introduce these methods for boundary value problems for the Poisson and related elliptic partial differential equations.
+Attention will be paid to formulation, analysis, implementation and applicability of these methods.